How to bypass the Sydney Plumber gimmicks and choose a professional plumber that won’t let you down.

 The most common plumbers gimmicks to avoid.

 Clear your blocked drain for $49

 $49?
 Yeah right!
 This is a clear sales gimmick from lazy businesses that want a quick customer and will most likely charge through the roof for the actual service.
-Firstly, no professional plumber can guarantee a $49 blocked drain clearing without attending your property and inspecting the blocked drain.
+Firstly, no professional plumber can guarantee a $49 blocked drain clearing without attending to your property and inspecting the blocked drain.
 The blocked drain may be coming from multiple reasons and some reasons could lead to time consuming and costly repairs – do you think a plumber will honour this $49 if they’ve spent five hours clearing tree roots from your pipes – NOPE.

 Read more about our explanation of this type of gimmick here.